ibm-cloud-docs/openshift/openshift_versions_410.md

 # 4.10 version information and update actions
 {: #cs_versions_410}

+This version no longer supported.
+Update your cluster to a [supported version](/docs/openshift?topic=openshift-cs_versions) as soon as possible.
+{: important}

 Review information about version 4.10 of {{site.data.keyword.openshiftlong_notm}}.
 This version is based on Kubernetes version 1.23.
 {: shortdesc}

-Version 4.10 is no longer supported.
-Update your cluster to at least [version 4.11](/docs/openshift?topic=openshift-cs_versions_411) as soon as possible.
-{: important}

 If you have Portworx installed, follow the steps to upgrade your installation to use at least image version `2.11.4`.
 For more information, see [Upgrading Portworx to a specific version](/docs/openshift?topic=openshift-storage_portworx_about).